 Speaking more globally, a {\it shear\/} of a Farey pattern is another pattern of geodesics in which adjacent triangles in the new pattern are shears of adjacent triangles in the original pattern -- all of the same strength and in the same direction so to speak.

-\begin{theorem} The space $\cal B$ has two different $1$-dimensional foliations by proper and canonically parametrized rays.
-Each ray has its endpoint in $\cal P$.
-A representation $\rho \in \cal B$ lies $d$ units along a ray in the first foliation if and only if it lies $d$ units along a ray in the second foliation.
+\begin{theorem} The space $\mathcal B$ has two different $1$-dimensional foliations by proper and canonically parametrized rays.
+Each ray has its endpoint in $\mathcal P$.
+A representation $\rho \in \mathcal B$ lies $d$ units along a ray in the first foliation if and only if it lies $d$ units along a ray in the second foliation.
 In this case, the patterns $Y_{\rho,1}$ and $Y_{\rho,2}$ are each strength-$d$ shears respectively of Farey patterns $F_{\rho,1}$ and $F_{\rho,1}$.
 Generically, $F_{\rho,1}$ and $F_{\rho,2}$ are not isometric to either. \end{theorem}

-For each $d$, the double foliation sets up a map $\phi_d: {\cal P\/} \to {\cal P\/}$, which I call the {\it shearing dynamics\/}.
+For each $d$, the double foliation sets up a map $\phi_d: {\mathcal P\/} \to {\mathcal P\/}$, which I call the {\it shearing dynamics\/}.
 Here is a description.
 We start with a Pappus representation $p_0$, and then move $d$-units along the ray in the first foliation that contains it.
 We arrive at some representation $p_d$.
 Then we move $d$ units backwards along the ray in the second foliation that contains $p_d$.
 This gives us $\phi_d(p)$.
-The map $\phi_d$ is a self-homeomorphism of $\cal P$ that is the product of $2$ involutions.
+The map $\phi_d$ is a self-homeomorphism of $\mathcal P$ that is the product of $2$ involutions.
 It is the {\it bounce map\/} associated to the initial segments of length $d$ of our two ray foliations.

 I did a little bit of experimentation with these shearing dymamics.
 (I am not yet completely confident in my way of computing it.)
 For the parameters I looked it, it seems that $\phi_d$ has infinite order and that its orbits are dense in finite unions of $1$-dimensional curves.
-See \S \ref{DYN}.
-This leads me to conjecture that $\phi_d$ is integrable for all $d$ -- i.e. is area-preserving in the right coordinates and has an invariant.
-I also wonder whether the shearing dynamics is related somehow to the action of the mapping class group on character varieties.
-Compare e.g. [{\bf G2\/}].

 This paper is organized as follows. \begin{itemize} \item In \S 2, I discuss classic shearing of the modular group in the hyperbolic plane.
 The shearing phenomenon we uncover in $X$ extends what happens in $\H^2$.